 - Typically, moist heat therapy can be repeated every 6 to 8 hours.

-- For dogs recovering from a surgery or injury, frequency will vary depending on how far along they are in the healing process.
+- For dogs recovering from a surgery or injury, the frequency will vary depending on how far along they are in the healing process.

 As always, talk to your veterinarian before starting any type of therapy on your dog.
 Heat therapy is one of the best, easiest, and (sadly) most underutilized therapeutic modalities you can use to ease your beloved pet’s joint pain and promote healing, so don’t hesitate to take the initiative to be an advocate for your dog’s well-being and quality of life.

 While several heating pad options for moist heat are available at your local pharmacy, you can very easily make one with things you likely already have around the house.
-Click Here for how to make your own heating pad.
+Click Here for how to make your heating pad.